frankMilde/go-challenge/04_repacking/README.md

 Possible box types with respected size = l * w (using hex values `c=12` and `f=16`) are:
 ```
-1 22 333 4444

-44 666 8888
-44 666 8888

-999 cccc
-999 cccc
-999 cccc

-ffff
-ffff
-ffff
-ffff
+1   2 2   3 3 3   4 4 4 4

+4 4   6 6 6   8 8 8 8
+4 4   6 6 6   8 8 8 8

+9 9 9   c c c c
+9 9 9   c c c c
+9 9 9   c c c c

+f f f f
+f f f f
+f f f f
+f f f f
 ```
 These are all boxes that can be placed on a 4x4 pallet.
-However, the input will give us boxes that are even bigger than `f`.
-These have to be filtered out.
+Only these types should occur on input.

+**TODO**: Maybe create a filter for the remote case of having boxes with dimensions bigger than 4x4.

 Storing boxes
 -------------
-Note, that an area uniquely identifies the box type, except for an area of
-4. This suggests, we can use the box size in a hash function and store the boxes in a hash table.
+Note, that an area uniquely identifies the box type, except for an area of 4, which suggests, we can use the box size in a hash function and store the boxes in a hash table.
 We have 10 distinct box types so `TABLESIZE = 10`.
 To handle the 'collision' of size 4, we can use the hash `3` for 4x1 and the hash `4` for 2x2 boxes.